 We understand the passion that music lovers have and we’re a major creator of TV and online video formats that understand this obsession.

 For Sky we’ve focused on creating shows for hard to reach adult music lovers most recently with Brian Johnson’s A Life on the Road and a new series with legendary producer Tony Visconti.
-Over the past few years our work in targeting this audience for Sky has also included our successful returning Guitar Star series and the internationally syndicated Ronnie Wood Show (which was also a 90 episode radio series).
-By also creating the social media content around Guitar Star, we ensured we could superserve the audience with their passion for this most loved of instruments.
+Our work in targeting this audience has also included our successful returning Guitar Star talent show series and the internationally syndicated Ronnie Wood Show (which was also a 90 episode radio series).

 Alongside this we’ve created many hours of successful shorter series or one offs including ITV and Sky’s coverage of the Latitude Festival, 50 Years of Rock Excess for Channel 4 and many music documentaries on BBC 4 and Sky from subjects as diverse as Northern Soul to Gil Scott Heron.